Effece/effece.github.io/README.md

 I host a few different websites here.

 ## Main site
-effece.github.io/index.html is the main page, with links to the different sub-websites.
+[This](effece.github.io/index.html) is the main page, with links to the different sub-websites.

 ## Rubik's Cube
-The Rubik's Cube website, at effece.github.io/cubing/index.html, stores algorithms, times, performances, and other small things about the Rubik's Cube.
+The [Rubik's Cube website](effece.github.io/cubing/indexcube.html) stores algorithms, times, performances, and other small things about the Rubik's Cube.
 For now, it is a bit complicated to update only stores my times.

 ## Inversion de matrices
-effece.github.io/matrices/index.html is a page that generates matrixes that can be inverted, to practice algorithms such as Gauss' method.
+[The matrix website](effece.github.io/matrices/index.html) is a page that generates matrixes that can be inverted, to practice algorithms such as Gauss' method.